Jonathan97-web/Eevees-evolution/README.md

 For this project I only used sans-serif as a font, since this is a standard font I will add the information about the font here.

-- [Sans-serif Glossary](https://fonts.google.com/knowledge/glossary/sans_serif) was used for all text on the website
+- [Sans-serif](https://fonts.google.com/knowledge/glossary/sans_serif) was used for all text on the website

 ## Features